Alex-Markham/medil/README.md

 | `'vis'` | Uses [NetworkX](https://networkx.github.io/), [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) for various graph visualization and various plots. |
 | `'dcor'` | Uses [dcor](https://dcor.readthedocs.io/) to compute the (nonlinear) distance correlation.   |

-In order to use these features, simply append the corresponding keys after the package name, e.g., `pip install git+https://gitlab.com/alex-markham/medil.git#egg=medil['vis', 'dcor']`.
+In order to use these features, simply append the corresponding keys after the package name, e.g., `pip install medil['vis', 'dcor']`.

 If you have problems installing `dcor`, try using a fresh python 3.7 virtual environment, and first installing `numba`, and then `scipy` before installing `medil` with the `'dcor'` key.